justinnoah/VoicePOC/README.md

 - Download the deepspeech model as [deepspeech.pbmm](https://github.com/mozilla/DeepSpeech/releases/download/v0.7.4/deepspeech-0.7.4-models.pbmm) and the scorer as [deepspeech.scorer](https://github.com/mozilla/DeepSpeech/releases/download/v0.7.4/deepspeech-0.7.4-models.scorer). and place  them in the top level of the checkout, e.g. /path/to/cloned/repo/.

 #### To use
-> cargo run
+- > cargo run
-> spacebar
+- spacebar
-> say something
+- say something
-> spacebar
+- spacebar
 - See what DeepSpeech heard
 - Escape key to exit

 ### Roadmap, In order from top -> bottom
 - Move to DeepSpeech 0.8.x
 - Code re-org
   - Need to get most everything out of main().
 - Streaming audio instead of listen then interpret.
 - VAD: Trigger words for listening instead of spacebar
 - Settings
   - Font
   - Color/Style
   - Size
 - Availability, produce binaries for:
   - Android
- - MacOSX
   - Linux
   - *BSD
+  - MacOSX
- - Windows (lowest priority)
+  - Windows
   - iOS (maybe)